Beyond the beta integral method: transformation formulas for hypergeometric functions via Meijer's G function: Introduction

-where $\a=\{a_1,\ldots,a_p\}$, $\b=\{b_1,\ldots,b_q\}$ are complex parameter vectors such that $b_j$ never equals a non-positive integer and $P(n)$ could be any function of $n$, but in this paper will always be a polynomial of a fixed degree $m$.
+where $\a=\{a_1,\ldots,a_p\}$, $\b=\{b_1,\ldots,b_q\}$ are complex parameter vectors such that $b_j$ never equals a non-positive integer and $P(n)$ could be any function of $n$, but in this paper it will always be a polynomial of a fixed degree $m$.
+The expression $(a)_n=\Gamma(a+n)/\Gamma(a)$ is the standard Pochhammer's symbol (or rising factorial).
 In this case it is straightforward to check that